wit4401/wit4401/README.md

 <h2 align="center">Current Courses (Spring 2022)</h2>

-* COSC 350: Systems Software (repo not public yet)
+* COSC 350: Systems Software
   * Study of programming at the systems level, mostly in a UNIX environment.
 Topics include processes, threads, sockets, basic I/O operations, interprocess communication and use of Shell and Perl scripts.
 * MATH 216: Statistical Thinking
   * Descriptive and inferential analysis of data, emphasizing appropriate assumptions, computer use and interpretation.
 Parametric and non-parametric methods are compared and contrasted.
 Includes a weekly laboratory.